-In a congregational meeting in a packed Sanctuary Sunday July 10, members voted to accept the recommendation of the Ministerial Search Committee and call Revs.
-Kristen and Christian Schmidt to be our next settled ministers.
+In a congregational meeting in a packed Sanctuary Sunday July 10, members voted to accept the recommendation of the Ministerial Search Committee and call Rev. Kristin Grassel Schmidt and Rev. Christian Schmidt to be our next settled co-ministers..
 Over 96% of the members present, representing not just a quorum but a majority of the congregation, voted in the affirmative.

 A short time later, at the invitation of Board President Deborah Schmidt (no relation), the Revs.
 Schmidt returned to UUCB to accept the call.
 They were greeted with a long ovation by members filling the Atrium.

 Before the vote, Kay Fairwell outlined the reasons for the Search Committee’s choice.
 Her remarks may be reviewed here.

 Select here to view Audio and video of sermons and Q & A sessions during Candidating Week..

 More about the Schmidts can be found on their website.

 Send an email to Rev. Christian Schmidt

 We are fortunate to have a number of Worship Associates and Chaplains filling in during the summer, until our new settled ministers arrive in September.

 After the retirement of Revs.
 Barbara and Bill Hamilton-Holway, we selected Rev. Greg Ward to serve as our Interim Minister for a two-year period of discerning what we would look for in a new settled minister and other aspects of how we could improve our church.
 His term ended June 15, 2016.